Find a teacher

 Doing the same task over and over again seems to be boring and it does!
 However, it turns out to be effective, at least for me.
 If you want to excel at speaking, start to speak as early as possible.
 I always believe in "Practice makes perfect".

-The biggest challenge that I have encountered for some languages is the little availability of speakers of the language.
+The biggest challenge that I have encountered for some languages is the small availability of speakers of the language.
 Thus, I read dialogues to simulate what real conversation would be or use it any time possible meanwhile accumulating words into my vocabulary, and I am certain will speak whenever possible.

 3. Knowing several languages changes you